Local Transport Improvements Programme Engagement

 Across West Sussex, we're taking steps to make walking, wheeling, and cycling to school easier and safer for children.

-These new proposals aim to further improve school travel, reflecting the changes in habits we've already seen.
-Your feedback on these plans is vital to help us finalize the designs.
+Your feedback on these plans is vital to help us finalise the designs.

 Scheme Objectives.